RicoLla13/arcman/doc/motivation.md

 ## Motivation

 I decided to make **ARCMAN** as my C++ Object-Oriented Programming project because it combines my passion for arcade games (especially Pac-Man) with a practical application of software engineering principles.
-It offers a hands-on opportunity to explore essential objetc-oriented programming concepts such as inheritance and polymorphism, while also enhancing my proficiency in C++.
+It offers a hands-on opportunity to explore essential object-oriented programming concepts such as inheritance and polymorphism, while also enhancing my proficiency in C++.

 Also, I wanted to add things that are specific to an average student studying at "HE-Arc", like the player using the logo colors and the walls of the maze being the same color as the school wals, so the game is fun for my class mates.